decrypto-org/TrustIsRisk.js/SPV.md

 ## General design

-The design goal is for an SPV node to be able to request for all Trust is Risk transactions.
+The design goal is for an SPV node to be able to request for all rust is Risk transactions.
 Ideally this should be achieved without the need of any structural change to the communication protocol nor to the serving full node.
 A specially crafted "Trust is Risk" tag should be added to all Trust is Risk transactions that has two properties:
 1. It distinguishes Trust is Risk transactions in a way that SPV nodes can request specifically for them.